FlexerJR/Automatische-Dosieranlage/README.md

 Please check this page for further updates.
 I'm sorry but it will take some time.<br>
 Furthermore there are many setups of different pools out there.
 You should prepare you setup by your self.<br>
-I can give you some recommendations for the best course of action<br>
+I can give you some recommendations for the best course of action.<br>
 If you have any questions feel free to contact me.
 I can provide a checklist for hardeware installation.<br><br>

 This dosing system is a DIY project that I designed for my pool.
 It is intended for a Bestway Steel Pro Max 427x122 with a volume of 15 cubic meters.
 I can be used for any other pool with a pipesystem.